Sunday, August 6, 2017

 Single Tank Aeration Filter System

-The newest generation, and in my opinion the best aeration filtration system, is now a single tank system.
+The newest generation and, in my opinion, the best aeration filtration system, is now a single-tank filtration system.
 It is very simple and works extremely well.
-Air is drawn into the tank during regeneration with a small venturi nozzle that is incorporated into the valve body, this can be cleaned very easily when necessary.
+Air is drawn into the tank during regeneration through a small venturi nozzle that is incorporated into the valve body, this can be cleaned very easily when necessary.
 This is the same type of process used on water softeners to draw brine.
-With the electronics available now, especially on the "Clack" valves, each system can be custom programmed for every household.
+With the electronics available now, especially on "Clack" valves, each system can be custom-programmed for every household.
 Allowing for greater flexibility in setting up the system for water chemistry, draw time, and backwash lengths.
-The Clack valve also runs according to gallons or a day override to assure you have filtered, conditioned water even during peak periods of water usage.
+The Clack valve also runs according to gallons or a day override to ensure you have filtered, conditioned water even during peak periods of water usage.
 This diagram shows most of the oxidation of iron, manganese, and hydrogen sulfide occurs in the upper third of the tank.
 But the whole tank is flooded with oxygen so the oxidation process happens all through the filter media bed.
 This system typically regenerates every 2-3 days or by gallons used.
 Whichever comes first.

 Duplexed backwashing filtration system